Achronus/dl-experiments/README.md

-# simworld
+# DL Experiments

-A 2D isometric simulated world of LLM agents living their lives like humans
+A repository dedicated to Deep Learning experiments.